ExcelFunctions.net Logo

 Related Functions:

 The function is new in Excel 2010 and so is not available in earlier versions of Excel.
-However, the Chisq.Dist.Rt function is simply a renamed version of the Chidist function that is available in earlier versions of Excel.
+However, the Chisq.Dist.Rt function is simply an updated version of the Chidist function, which is available in earlier versions of Excel.

 CHISQ.DIST.RT( x, degrees_freedom )